theramiyer/blog/_posts/2020/2020-05-16-can-we-be-free-of-chinese-goods.md

 ## Make in India

 Make in India is a fantastic phrase and a good plan, but requires enormous amounts of work.
 The first step is to make business easier in India.
 The 2020 _Doing Business_ report[^a09c7b45] ranks India at 63 in ease of doing business.
 We have come up from 134 back in 2014.
 But China ranks at 31.
-We still have a long way to go: think of how easy starting a business is, like getting construction permits, electricity, registration, or what kind of aid is available to new businesses, what the tax norms are, etc. These factors impact the ease of doing business.
+We still have a long way to go, if we are competing with China.
+Think of how easy starting a business is, like registration, getting construction permits, electricity supply, or what kind of aid is available to new businesses, what the tax norms are, etc. These factors impact the ease of doing business.
 The reality is that we are in an age where small businesses are unable to understand <span class='small-caps'>GST</span>, even three years after its implementation.

-Don't believe me?
 Sure, the government has all the documentation, but how accessible is it?
 And by that I don't mean being able to find links and click on them; how simple is it for the general population to understand this?
 What percentage of businesses can afford to hire a chartered accountant?

 [^a09c7b45]: [Ease of Doing Business rankings (Doing Business)](https://www.doingbusiness.org/content/dam/doingBusiness/pdf/db2020/Doing-Business-2020_rankings.pdf)